meerestier/LEDAPS/README.md

 #exit

 ```
-In "<path to directory to update ancilliary data>" will be the results
+In "path to directory to update ancilliary data" will be the results